OStillman/Pi_WebServer/README.md

 Local show tracker to track all TV series currently being watched.
 Resolved issue of in-market apps using US show/release times which are normally ahead of UK

 ### Changelog
+ - V1.2 (Patch)
+	- Code Tidy
+	- Fix Scroll issue with "all shows" table
- - V0.3 - SQL Migration
+ - V1 - SQL Migration
  	- Migrate to SQL to make everything tidier in backend
  - V0.2 - User Centered
  	- Add 3 Screens: